aimat-lab/opXRD-paper/README.md

 ## Usage

 + Fill out `paper.tex` with the content of your paper.
 Compile the file with pdfTeX.
 + `paper.sty` must be included in the same folder as `paper.tex`.
-This file can be modified to alter the paper's format.
+It can be modified to alter the paper's format.
-+ `bibliography.bst` must also be included in the same folder as `paper.tex`.
-This file can be modified to alter the bibliography's format.
++ `bibliography.bst` must be included in the same folder as `paper.tex`.
+It can be modified to alter the bibliography's format.
 + Replace the figures in `figures.pdf` with your own figures—one per page.
 + Replace the references in `bibliography.bib` with your own references.
 + `paper.pdf` is not required to use the template.
 It only illustrate the output of the template, and will be overridden once `paper.tex` is compiled.